 BSc in Manufacturing Systems and Manufacturing Management, 1994

-I am currently teaching the following Undergraduate courses at the University of Exeter:
+I am currently teaching the following courses at the University of Exeter:

-In the past I have taught the following courses at Cardiff University:
+I have also taught the following courses at Cardiff University:

-I have also taught the following courses at Boston University, USA:
+I taught the following courses at Boston University, USA:

 I also deliver executive education and training, including: